MicelloK/evolution-simulator/docs/model/Controller.md

 # Controller
 ## Class description
-This class is responsible for communication model and view.
+This class is responsible for communication between model and view.
 Implements ISimulationObserver interface.

 ## Class structure